SabbyGallery/SabbyGallery.github.io/src/events/2025/10-goodbye-141-vic.md

 tickets: https://events.humanitix.com/goodbye-to-sabby-s-current-building
 ---

-*Registration and full details coming soon!*

-A sentimental showcase as we bid farewell to the building that has housed Sabby for the last 3 years.
+A sentimental showcase as we bid farewell to Sabby's home for the last 3 years.

+Featuring:
+- a beyblade tournament
+- a final games showcase
+- a sausage sizzle
+- chill sketching and zines
+- gunpla
+- talks and speeches

+... and probably some tears 😭